Genealogy research by Mark Humphrys.

 Letter of 13 Nov 1851

-says Cecilia is at Nunton House.
+says Cecilia is again at

 Cecilia writes